Euro zone headed for recession, China, U.S. struggle

 China has been fine tuning policies to keep growth on track without releasing curbs on the property sector.

-(Writing by Steven C. Johnson and Jonathan Cable; editing by Clive McKeef and Andrew Hay)
+(Writing by Steven C. Johnson and Jonathan Cable; editing by Clive McKeef)

 NEW YORK Oil prices fell about 1 percent on Friday as worries about rising U.S. supplies outweighed OPEC pledges to boost compliance with output curbs.